 NGEK10018U Countryside Planning: Policies, Processes and Regulation

-- acoount for the central driving forces behind the diversity of contemporary countryside landscapes.
+- account for the central driving forces behind the diversity of contemporary countryside landscapes.

-- account for the theoretical approaches to describe and explain current countryside issues and processes.
+- account for central theoretical approaches to describe and explain current countryside dynamics and processes.

 - undertake a scientifically sound comparative analysis of the consequences of different planning and policy approaches to regulate contemporary countryside issues.

-- perform a scientifically sound analysis of different values, discourses, processes and interests present in different types of countryside using key theories, concepts and empirical material.
+- perform a scientifically sound analysis of landscape values, discourses, processes and interests present in different types of countrysides using key theories, concepts and empirical material.